reactioncommerce/docs/docs/orders-fulfillment.md

 A fulfillment quote represents the current price of a single fulfillment method for a specific cart.
 The price may be a fixed amount or may be calculated based on the “from” and “to” addresses, the parcel dimensions, discounts, and other factors.
 Thus, as the items in a fulfillment group change, the fulfillment quotes for that group are updated and can also change.

-> Note: The price may be comprised of multiple prices, for example, shipping and handling.
+> **Note**: The price may be comprised of multiple prices, for example, shipping and handling.
 These prices can be separated for tax or accounting purposes, but may or may not be shown separated to the shopper.

 ### Fulfillment methods